SEO Article Writing Tips: How To Use Keywords Correctly

 The bad example above shows keywords being used unnaturally in a sentence grammatically.
-It makes no grammatical sense to say “when looking for lawnmowers Atlanta…,“ however, it would make more sense to say to say the following:
+It makes no grammatical sense to say “when looking for lawnmowers Atlanta…,“ however, it would make more sense to say the following:

 “When looking for lawnmowers in Atlanta...”